Skip to content

 The value of text mining

-Text mining has the potential to provide companies with a wealth of information about their customers, including behavioral patterns and sentiment (the kind of data you cannot extract using data mining or statistical analysis alone).
+Text mining has the potential to provide companies with a wealth of information about their customers, including behavioural patterns and sentiment (the kind of data you cannot extract using data mining or statistical analysis alone).

 With text mining, you can use natural language processing (NLP) to analyse large amounts of data and better understand how customers feel about your products or services.